mygazthehealer/chocos-crafting-tweaks/RECIPE.md

-### Recipes
+# Recipes
-## Crafting Table
+## Crafting
 ### Stairs
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/stairs_wooden.gif?raw=true">
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/stairs_wooden_alt.gif?raw=true">

 - Output is 6 Stairs (instead of 4)
-- Quartz Stairs can no longer be crafted from Quartz Pillar, Chiseled Quartz Block
+- Quartz Stairs can no longer be Crafted from Quartz Pillar, Chiseled Quartz Block
-- Puppur Stairs can no longer be crafted from Purpur Pillar
+- Puppur Stairs can no longer be Crafted from Purpur Pillar
-- Sandstone Stairs can no longer be crafted from Cut Sandstone, Chiseled Sandstone
+- Sandstone Stairs can no longer be Crafted from Cut Sandstone, Chiseled Sandstone
-- Red Sandstone Stairs can no longer be crafted from Cut Red Sandstone, Chiseled Red Sandstone
+- Red Sandstone Stairs can no longer be Crafted from Cut Red Sandstone, Chiseled Red Sandstone
 <details>

 - Added Bamboo Mosaic Stairs to "wooden_stairs" tag